fpryor33/ConleyDynamics.jl/docs/src/man/tutorial.md

 satisfies the above convexity condition.
 In addition, the two simplices contained in an arrow do not allow for any simplex ``\sigma^- \subset \tau
 \subset \sigma^+`` apart from ``\tau = \sigma^\pm``.
-As in the case of Forman vector fields, multivector fields in ConleyDynamics only need to list multivectors containing at least two simplices.
+As in the case of Forman vector fields, multivector fields in `ConleyDynamics.jl` only need to list multivectors containing at least two simplices.
 Any simplex not contained on the list automatically gives rise to a one-element multivector.